 Cavallino – between Jesolo and Punta Sabbioni

 Halfway between Jesolo and the Punta Sabbioni ferry station is Cavallino with its endless beaches.
 There are numerous campsites and holiday resorts here.
 You will find all the amenities along the coastline, yet much is still natural here.
-Golden beaches, dunes, pine forests and a fascinating lagoon landscape.
-In the background you can already see the unmistakable silhouette of Venice.
+Golden beaches, dunes, pine forests, and a fascinating lagoon landscape.
+In the background, you can already see the unmistakable silhouette of Venice.
 Ideal for a beautiful summer day, but in winter there’s nothing going on here.
 At the end of the beach in the far south is the picturesque “Faro di Punta Sabbioni” lighthouse.

 If you’re looking for a free beach and want to be far enough away from the nearest sunbather or bather, you’ve found the right place.
 With over 10 kilometers of beach at Cavallino on the Adriatic side alone, this should come as no surprise.
-There is plenty of space to relax, play an undisturbed game of bocce or take a long walk along the seashore, even though the beaches here are among the most frequented in Europe.
+There is plenty of space to relax, play an undisturbed game of bocce, or take a long walk along the seashore, even though the beaches here are among the most frequented in Europe.
 Punta Sabbioni also has lots of information about the surrounding area and the best connections to Venice.

 ✅ For a short trip from here to Venice: boat transfer to Venice

 The island of Sant’Erasmo is the largest island in the Venice lagoon.
 It is surrounded mainly by the tourist islands of Burano and Murano, and to the east by the mainland with the town of Punta Sabbioni.
 Rather something for Venice fans who want to discover something new.
 It’s not a bathing paradise, but don’t forget your towel and bathing suit in summer.
 Sant’Erasmo is also known as the vegetable and garden island, because much of what you find on the Rialto market in historic Venice, for example, comes from this island.
-Specialities from here are young artichokes (photo below), as well as green thin asparagus.
+Specialties from here are young artichokes (photo below), as well as green thin asparagus.

 Sant’Erasmo is an absolute contrast to lively Venice.
 You leave the famous lagoon city with the vaporetto line 13 from Fondamente Nuovo and get off at one of the three stops on Sant’Erasmo.
 My suggestion would be the stop “Sant’Erasmo Chiesa”, i.e. at the church of Sant’Erasmo.
 If you are planning a picnic, there is a small supermarket “Supermercato” near the church for the last purchases.
-Then it is best to walk through fruit trees, vines, tomato bushes and salad fields to the other side of the island and then head south.
+Then it is best to walk through fruit trees, vines, tomato bushes, and salad fields to the other side of the island and then head south.
 A contemplative walk through the large garden that supplies Venice with fresh produce.
-To the south, after about 2 to 3 kilometres, you reach the Forte Massimiliano, an old Austrian fortress.
-Here it is now time for the picnic or a small snack.
-Time to relax and the promised beach (photo above) for a refreshment is also there.
+To the south, after about 2 to 3 kilometers, you reach the Forte Massimiliano, an old Austrian fortress.
+Here it is now time for a picnic or a small snack.
+Time to relax and the promised beach (photo above) for refreshment is also there.
 Then you can make your way back, preferably to the “Capannone” stop 15 minutes away.
 After a last glass of wine at the jetty, you will miss the endless peace and unexpected seclusion of this garden island.

 ✅ Tip: If you particularly liked it here, you will also find options for overnight stays.
 There is plenty of rural design and homemade products in the middle of the garden island at Agriturismo Basegò.
 Il Lato Azzurro is simple and functional, with a very good breakfast and free bicycles.